AdobeDocs/analytics.en/help/technotes/event/segments.md

 ![Affected days segment](assets/affected_days.jpg)

+>[!TIP]
+>
+>To change the OR statement to an AND statement, click the down arrow next to OR and select AND.

 Adobe recommends using the orange dimension dimension components, and not the purple date range components.
 If you use purple date range components, they override the project's calendar range:

 ![Exclude segment day type](assets/exclude_segment_day_type.jpg)